Summer music festivals in NSW

 This long-running folk festival is held at Bulli on the South Coast.
 Fans of folk, roots, bluegrass and Celtic music will love this festival, with more than 150 artists attending, as well as poetry, comedy and dance performances.
 Guests can camp on site or stay in accommodation nearby, and there will be international food stalls and a festival bar.

 The biggest music festival in Australia presents more than 2,800 free and ticketed events over 10 days in multiple pubs, clubs and hotels in Tamworth.
 The festival is a celebration of Australian country music and artists such as Troy Cassar-Daley, Fanny Lumsden, Lee Kernaghan and Kasey Chambers will be performing.
 See the Tamworth Strongman competition, the presentation of the coveted Golden Guitar awards, and have a go at performing yourself at the Coca-Cola Country competition.

 Inland Sea of Sound – 28-29 February

-This major arts, music and cultural festival is held on a traditional corroboree site of the Wiradjuri people (with the blessing of the local Aboriginal elders) on the summit of Wahluu – Mount Panorama near Bathurst.
-The line-up for 2020 is yet to be announced, but last year’s headliners included The Cat Empire, Deborah Conway and Megan Washington.
+This major arts, music and cultural festival is held on what local Wiradyuri Elders believe to be a traditional corroboree site on the summit of Wahluu – Mount Panorama near Bathurst.
+Missy Higgins has been announced as the headline act for 2020, alongside Killing Heidi, Mama Kin Spender, Thando, Timberwolf and 19 Twenty.
 The family-friendly festival will also have a Kid’s Space with workshops, performances and games.